 Thus, the success of healthcare businesses relies heavily on employee engagement.
 A healthcare organization's overall performance, patient outcomes, productivity, and retention rates can benefit from a more favorable work environment and a focus on employee engagement.

 Employee engagement is vital since it affects patient care, staff productivity, and the organization's overall success.
 Defining what "employee engagement" entails is an essential first step toward understanding and enhancing employee engagement in healthcare.
+In specialized settings like physical therapy, this engagement might also encompass understanding nuanced tasks, like physical therapy billing tips, which can ease workflow and decrease job-related stress.

 Measuring and monitoring engagement measures like turnover and absenteeism can shed light on the state of employee engagement in the healthcare industry.
 This can aid healthcare businesses in figuring out where they can make the most progress in boosting employee enthusiasm and contentment in their jobs.